Add-787/Awktion/README.md

 # Awktion
-Auction game implemented in botnet and angular
+Auction game implemented in dotnet and angular